 Other ambulatory care providers (HP.3.x)

 This category is not part of the SHA framework, but has been produced to capture all other elements of ambulatory healthcare not included in the three other ambulatory care providers categories.
+In the SHA framework this covers other health care practitioners (HP.3.3) and ambulatory health care centres (HP.3.4).

 It primarily consists of NHS community health services (including those funded by hospital trusts) and is split between: